 Cauliflower Fried "Rice" with Shrimp

-I’ve waxed poetic about my obsession with cauliflower “rice” too many times before, so I’m going to skip gushing over my love of this trend-turned-staple and get right to the flava talk.
+I’ve waxed poetic about my obsession with cauliflower “rice” too many times before, so I’m going to skip gushing over my love of this trend-turned-staple and get right to the flavor talk.
 The crunchy fresh veggies and tender sautéed shrimp in this rice are awesome, but the heart and soul of this recipe is the sauce.
-You’ve got all the usual Asian suspects up in there—soy sauce, ginger, garlic, sesame oil—but it’s the orange zest and squeeze of juice that change the game.
+You’ve got all the usual fried rice flavor suspects up in there—soy sauce, ginger, garlic, sesame oil—but it’s the orange zest and squeeze of juice that change the game.
 The sauce doesn’t taste overwhelmingly “orange,” but the citrusy sweetness permeates the dish and adds a certain je ne sais quoi to each bite.
 Please don’t skip it—it’s really, really, ridiculously good.
 Especially combined with the heat from a generous sriracha drizzle.

 Oh, and just FYI, this rice happens to be gluten-free if you use tamari, paleo-friendly, and 100% Dude Diet approved, so it’s got major crowd-pleasing potential.
 Get after it, friends.

 1 small head cauliflower, cut into small florets (4 heaping cups florets)

 2 tablespoons light sesame oil, divided (You can also use extra-virgin olive oil or coconut oil.)